Get Started with a Brand New Database

-If you don’t already have a password safe stored somewhere that you’d like to use, and you’d like to get started from scratch.
+If you don’t already have a password database stored somewhere that you’d like to use, and you’d like to get started from scratch.
 Start here.

 First you should decide where you would like to store your safe.
 There are two main options:

 - Store on the cloud (iCloud, Google Drive, OneDrive, Dropbox, etc)

 You have the option of storing it locally on your device.
 This has the added advantage of physical security in addition to cryptographic security.
 The other option is to store it on the cloud, on one of the supported cloud providers.
 The advantage of a cloud provider is that you can share it across your devices, keep it in sync, and not have to worry about losing it in case of device loss or malfunction.
 This comes at a slight cost in terms of security, but most people find the trade-off worth it.
 Remember, the security of the safe is based on mathematics, meaning that even if an adversary has access to your safe, it will take an enormous (likely nation-state level) amount of resources, time and effort to have any chance of cracking your passphrase.
 As the developer, I myself choose to store my own passwords on a cloud provider, purely for convenience.